3snowp7im/urn/README.md

 | Page Up   | Unsplit     |
 | Page Down | Skip split  |

+Keybinds can be configured by changing your gsettings.

 # Color Key

 The color of a time or delta has special meaning.